minprog/app-studio/35 Android Exercises/10 Java Classes/10 Content.md

 You can find the exercise PDF [here](http://www.davin.50webs.com/research/1999/egs/q2.pdf)

-The needed Java files needed to complete the exercise can be found [here](http://www.davin.50webs.com/research/1999/tsj4cp.html) as well.
+The needed Java files needed to complete the exercise can be found [here](http://www.davin.50webs.com/research/1999/tsj4cp.html) as well (PersonTest.java).

 ## Tips